SoftDev2425/DB_Assignment_01/readme.md

 npm install
 ```

+### Step 3: Configure DB-connection

+Under `src/utils/db` change `dbConnection.template.ts` filename to `dbConnection.ts` and apply your own database configuration. (we are well aware that .env is a better solution, but they can't be loaded when running ts-node in the upcoming way)
+The following values will suffice:

+- **database**
+- **user**
+- **password**

 ### Step 4: Run database scripts + add data

-Execute the .sql scripts from [HERE](https://github.com/SoftDev2425/DB_Assignment_01/tree/master/scripts) in your own database.
+Firstly, execute the .sql scripts from [HERE](https://github.com/SoftDev2425/DB_Assignment_01/tree/master/scripts) in your own database.

-To add data open a new terminal and write
+Secondly, to add data to the database, open a new terminal, navigate to `src/scraper`and run

 ```
-cd src && ts-node scraper.ts
+ts-node index.ts
 ```

 ### Step 5: Run server